MAHE Manipal BSc Nursing 2026

 Concepts in NEET questions are often repeated with minute modifications.
 Solving at least 5-10 years of NEET chemistry previous year questions, that too chapter-wise, can help in understanding the question trends, difficulty level, and improve speed.

-Scoring good marks in Chemistry is not only about completing the syllabus, but it is also about preparing with a solid strategy, which is prepared according to the exam pattern and question trends.
+Scoring good marks in Chemistry is not only about completing the syllabus, but it is also about preparing with a solid strategy, which is prepared according to the exam pattern, most scoring concepts and trends.
 Many students fail to score well in this section only because of poor numerical practice, weak revision planning, or inconsistent efforts.
 The following practical tips can help an aspirant convert preparation into performance for a strengthened push towards a 160+ score in chemistry.

-Start with the topics like the Mole Concept and Equilibrium
+Start with topics like the Mole Concept and Equilibrium

 Practice electrochemistry regularly